 His team developed Kubera.
 It can track a person’s entire financial portfolio, whether crypto holdings, mortgage bonds, motor vehicle depreciation, or traditional stocks.

 Kubera receives its financial data from Plaid and Yodlee.
-This is significant because it allows Kubera to connect to more than 20,000 banks internationally.
+This is significant because it allows Kubera to connect internationally to more than 20,000 banks.

 Coin and Exchange Support

 Kubera supports more than 60 cryptocurrencies and exchanges.
 This is a small number compared to other crypto portfolio trackers, but Kubera provides an overall picture of a user’s finances.
 This means that crypto is only one part of the application.
 The app calculates an individual’s net worth, including cryptocurrencies.